 For your wine tasting party, red, white, or rosé, anything is okay, but for comparing the wines you need to stick to one kind – all white, all red, like that.
 Once you know which type of wine you want to serve, you need to choose the different brands of wine.
 Make sure you don’t choose too much, choosing five to six different brands is just fine to have enough variety at the party and keep your guests sipping.
 If you want you can even select a wine from a particular region.
 This will also help to create a theme accordingly.

-3. Deciding on the Quantity
+3. Deciding on the quantity

 Number of guests at the party x 1.5 = Total number of bottles needed (Round up to nearest even number).

 Now, divide the total by two, so that you can get the number of different wines to try, and purchase two bottles of each wine accordingly.
 For instance, your wine tasting party will have eight guests: 8 guests x 1.5 = 12.
-If you have planned to buy six varieties of wine then you will need two bottles each wine, it means the total number of bottle needed will be 12.
+If you have planned to buy six varieties of wine then you will need two bottles of each wine, which means the total number of bottles needed will be 12.
 Also, you don’t have to fill up the glasses completely.
 An average 750ML or 25.4oz wine bottle is considered enough for about 8 people.

 However, it is recommended to have an extra bottle as well.
-In case someone wants a refill of their favorite wine after the tasting is over, at least wine will be readily available.
+In case someone wants a refill of their favourite wine after the tasting is over, at least wine will be readily available.
 Plus, once you know the right wine you’ll want to have enough of that wine for a toast!